 Just like humans, no two equine animals are the same.
 Height and weight can vary greatly depending on the breed, the diet, and how much exercise they get.

 There are many important reasons to know the height and weight of your horse or pony.
-This knowledge can not only assist with planning dietary requirements (helping you feed them properly), exercise regimes, and choosing the right size horse tack, as well as complying with competition or class height regulations, but more importantly, greatly aid the monitoring of your horse’s ongoing health, especially when it comes to de-worming or administering the correct dosage of medicine.
+This knowledge can not only assist with planning dietary requirements (helping you feed them properly), exercise regimes, and choosing the right size horse tack, as well as complying with the competition or class height regulations, but more importantly, greatly aid the monitoring of your horse’s ongoing health, especially when it comes to de-worming or administering the correct dosage of medicine.

 In this article, we will show you how to measure a horse, the easiest ways to measure your horse’s height and weight as well as answer many of the common questions related to these topics, so that hopefully you will find all the information you need in one convenient place.